danilo90lan/T1A3-School_manager-Terminal_application/README.md

 - Assigning a Unique ID: It assigns a unique ID to the teacher by calling Person.get_id()

 #### Methods - get_id(self)
-- Description: This getter method returns the unique ID of the teacher instance.
+- This getter method returns the unique ID of the teacher instance.

 #### Methods - print_info(self)
-- Description: This method returns a string containing both inherited and teacher-specific information, such as the subject area.
+- This method returns a string containing both inherited and teacher-specific information, such as the subject area.

 #### Methods - update_teacher(self)
-- Description: This method updates both inherited attributes (name, last name, address) and the subject_area attribute based on user input.
+- This method updates both inherited attributes (name, last name, address) and the subject_area attribute based on user input.

 ![tracking trello](./docs/tracking1.png)

 ### Read from JSON file
 The function read_json() containded in the file_operation module is responsible for reading student and teacher records from a JSON file, creating instances of the Student and Teacher classes, and returning these instances along with their IDs.
 - Reading the JSON file and loads the content of the file into the json_data list.
-- Processing each record: a for loop iterates over each record in the json data list and collects the ID from eah record and append it to the list_id list.
+- Processing each record: a for loop iterates over each record in the json data list and collects the ID from each record and append it to the list_id[].
 - Checks if the profile of the record is "Student" or "Teacher"
 - Sets the ID for the Person class.
 This is necessary to retrieve the id for each record in the JSON list.
-- Creates an instance of the Student or Teacher (based on the Profile key) class using the values from the JSON record.
+- Creates an instance of the Student or Teacher class (based on the Profile key) using the values from the JSON record.
 - Append the newly created instance to the list where belong (student_list, teacher_list) depending of the profile type

-#### Understanding the ID System
+### Understanding the ID System
 **ID Initialization and Incrementation**:

 - When a new instance of Person (or its subclasses Student and Teacher) is created, the ID counter is incremented automatically to assign a unique ID to each instance.